maoshenl/Employment_History_Stock_Price/README.md

 # TDI_plots

-This is the work page for The Data Incubator project.
-The goal of the project is to understand the correlation between the time series of the number of employees at a company and the company's stock price.
+A study on the relationship between company employment history (using LinkedIn data) and the company stock price.